Table of Contents

 - 30 Biz Dev and 30 Financial Fitness sessions at Basecamp

 - 47 mentors contributed 94 hours of volunteer time

 - Governor John Hickenlooper & Mayor Michael B. Hancock joined Denver Startup Week organizers and sponsors to celebrate surpassing 12,500 attendees with a toast on September 14.

-- The Denver Startup Week Pitch Challenge, sponsored by Project X-ITE, saw more than 150 applicants vie for the title of Champion of Denver Startup Week.
+- The Denver Startup Week Pitch Challenge, sponsored by Project X-ITE, saw more than 150 applicants vie for Champion of Denver Startup Week.
 The Soccer Sidekick, presented by Santiago Valez, won more than $25,000 worth of prizes from the Denver entrepreneurial community.
 Other finalists included SYNEK, Givella, Prima-Temp, Orderly Health, mcSquares, end, and AdKiosk.

-- The inaugural Maker Wall, constructed by the Denver Center for the Performing Arts, showcased products from Colorado’s diverse maker community including Revolar (@Revolar), Topo Designs, Icelantic Skis (@Icelantic_Skis), Novo Coffee (@NovoCoffee), and more.
+- The inaugural Maker Wall, constructed by the Denver Center for the Performing Arts, showcased products from Colorado’s diverse maker community, including Revolar (@Revolar), Topo Designs, Icelantic Skis (@Icelantic_Skis), Novo Coffee (@NovoCoffee), and more.
 The Maker Wall will soon take up residence at The Commons on Champa.

 Conclusion for Denver Startup Week

 If you have an idea for a product or service that will fit into the entrepreneurial spirit of Denver, you must get the word out.
 Marketing events like Denver Startup Week and related events are a great way to get started.